 SCHOOL DIRECT POSITIONS

-Seven of the partner schools in the WCTSP operate together as the Wokingham Secondary Federation, a group of schools in the Wokingham area in Berkshire.
+A group of our partner schools in the Wokingham area in Berkshire operate together as the Wokingham Secondary Federation.
 These schools offer outstanding opportunities in initial teacher training in a wide range of subjects.
-The lead school for the Wokingham Secondary Federation in the provision of School Direct places is The Piggott School, Wargrave.

 The table below shows the School Direct positions available.
 For the most up-to-date list of availability, please visit the Wokingham Secondary Federation website:

 |Design & Technology||3||Reading University||PGCE|